choukh/agda-googology/src/WellFormed/Properties.lagda.md

 not0 _ = ⊤

-record NonZero (a : Ord) : Type where field nonZero : not0 a
+record NonZero (a : Ord) : Type where field .nonZero : not0 a

 nz-intro-rd : Road 0 a → NonZero a
 nz-intro-rd {suc _} _ = _